werowe/mist/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/5710b0cdfcd19a0045441000/badge.svg?style=flat)](https://www.versioneye.com/user/projects/5710b0cdfcd19a0045441000)
 # Mist

-Mist – a thin service on top of Spark which makes it possible to execute Scala & Python Spark Jobs from application layers and get synchronous, asynchronous, and reactive results as well as provide an API to external clients.
+Mist—is a thin service on top of Spark which makes it possible to execute Scala & Python Spark Jobs from application layers and get synchronous, asynchronous, and reactive results as well as provide an API to external clients.

-It implements a concept of Spark as a Service and creates a unified API layer for building entrprise solutions and services on a top of Big Data lake.
+It implements the concept of Spark as a Service and creates a unified API layer for building enterprise solutions and services on a top of a Big Data lake.

 ![Mist use cases](http://hydrosphere.io/wp-content/uploads/2016/03/scheme.png)